Shucked: Act Two

-The storytellers briefly recap the events of Act I. The town goes into a song about how they're Christian, but they drink alcohol ("We Love Jesus" (Replaced by "Ballad of the Rocks" for the North American tour)).
+The storytellers briefly recap the events of Act I. The town goes into a song about how they're Christian, but they drink alcohol ("We Love Jesus") (in the North American tour version, the town goes into a song about the purple rocks ("Ballad of the Rocks")).
 Peanut and Beau watch the celebration, and Peanut asks Beau if he's doing all right.
 Beau says he's fine, but admits his heartache after Peanut leaves ("OK").

 As Gordy tries to leave Cob County with the stones, he runs into Lulu.
 Gordy attempts to charm Lulu, again, and Lulu is interested in Gordy's advances.
 However, she removes the catalytic converter from his car, forcing him to stay in town.

 Maizy and Gordy both have trouble with the vows for their upcoming wedding.
 Maizy realizes that the chemistry between her and Beau is still there, and she begins to have second thoughts about the wedding.
 Lulu and Beau advise Gordy and Maizy, respectively, to pretend that they are the ones they are giving vows to, while the storytellers watch with chagrin ("I Do").

 Maizy asks her grandfather for advice about the wedding.
 Afterwards she speaks with Lulu, and the two make up ("Friends").
 Lulu admits that she is interested in Gordy, and the two of them try to come up with a plan to set things right.
 Meanwhile, Peanut, while attempting to overlook his own romantic interest in Gordy, suggests that Beau, along with the rest of the men, get Gordy drunk, which would force him to admit everything.
 Storyteller 2 joins in on this song ("Best Man Wins").

 The evening before the wedding, the boys easily manage to get Gordy drunk ("Corn Mix"), and he admits his plan.
 He also admits that the corn ear he showed the town was planted, as he bought it from Whole Foods.
 However, Gordy says that he wants to do right.
 Beau and Maizy get back together, and Gordy and Lulu also get together.
 It is revealed that Storyteller One is Lulu and Gordy's grandchild, while Storyteller Two is Maizy and Beau's grandchild.
 Beau and Maizy have the wedding that they were hoping for, as Peanut, once again, officiates ("Maybe Love (Reprise)").